ros-navigation/navigation2/nav2_experimental/nav2_rl/README.md

 # Overview
 The ROS 2 Experimental Reinfocement Learning (RL) package is a package that enables to train and control a robot with RL techniques.
-This package is utilizing Gazebo simulator and ROS 2 to train TurtleBot 3 robot.
+This package is utilizing the Gazebo simulator and ROS 2 to train a TurtleBot 3 robot.

 # Contributing
 We have currently implemented a Random Crawl task to get started with RL and plan to implement and add more RL related tasks to this package.
 This Random Crawl RL task can be used as a tutorial to get started with RL.